shinjiroy/model-checking-on-sdd/commands/verify.md

 ## Handling Different Scenarios

 ### Scenario A: All Properties Pass

 ```
 Excellent!
-All properties verified successfully. ✓
+All properties verified successfully via Docker CLI. ✓

 This means the formal model satisfies all specified properties within
 the checked scope (for {SCOPE}).

 Consider:
-- Increasing scope (for 7, for 10) for more thorough verification
+- Increasing scope (--scope 7) for more thorough verification
 - Adding additional properties to verify edge cases
 - Moving forward with implementation knowing the design is sound
 ```

 ### Scenario B: Some Properties Fail

 ```
 Found {N} property violations that need attention.